 - What is forgotten quite often is that the client should be (made) aware of the rules.
 He or she know what this actually means in practise.
 Sending it in a proposal without a conversation is usually not enough.

-- Also make sure you set rules on what to do if your deliverable has a flaw and you are responsible.
+- Also, make sure you set rules on what to do if your deliverable has a flaw and you are responsible.
 Will you correct it without any cost?
 And what about a year after delivery?
-What about bugs that only happen in a Internet Explorer browser?
+What about bugs that only happen in an Internet Explorer browser?

 Facilitate great feedback

 - Make sure the client has the time and mind space to sit with a deliverable, get input from the organization, and sort things out.
 This way he/she has the chance to give you proper feedback to work with.